cirosantilli/media-gen/readme.md

 it is meant to me compatible with text projects such as latex or html

+# installation

+this should be added as a submodule on an empty dir of your main repo as:

+    DIRNAME=media-gen

+    mkdir -p "$DIRNAME"
+    git submodule add https://github.com/cirosantilli/media-gen "$DIRNAME"/shared

+where `$DIRNAME` is arbitrary, but `media-gen` seems like a good choice to us.

+and then you can commit to add the submodule permanently:

+    git commit -m 'added media-gen to repo'

+note that as explained in [this section](#media-gen-plugin), you will need to actually install some plugins before this is of any use.

+Check out [this section](known-stable-media-gen-plugins) to find existing plugins.

 # in and out

 this **must not** contain media that is not generated programtically such as